Christ Pantocrator

-The Pantokrator, largely an Eastern Orthodox or Eastern Catholic theological conception, is less common under that name in Western Roman Catholicism and largely unknown to most Protestants.
+The Pantokrator is largely an Eastern Orthodox, Eastern Catholic or Eastern Lutheran theological conception and is less common under that name in Latin Catholicism and Western Lutheranism.
 In the West, the equivalent image in art is known as Christ in Majesty, which developed a rather different iconography.
-Christ Pantocrator has come to suggest Christ as a mild but stern, all-powerful judge of humanity.
+Christ Pantocrator has come to suggest Christ as a benevolent, though also stern and all-powerful, judge of humanity.